Delicious Food for One Person

 It’s not hard.
 It doesn’t have to be processed.
 The food doesn’t have to be boring either.
 It does have to be good!
 And served on real plates with real silverware.
 Because, like my grandma used to say, “I’m a person too!”

 No Need to Cook Every Day

 In fact, you don’t even have to cook every day (unless you want to).
-Sometimes, I make big batches, freeze them individually, and then just defrost what I need.
+Sometimes, I make bigger batches for three or four servings, freeze them individually, and then just defrost what I need.

 There are also times when you just want something quick, and don’t have time to defrost.
 I have a whole category of “15 Minute Meals” for that.